braunenet/opnsense/url_tables/README.md

 ## Usage in OPNsense

 You can import any list from this repository into OPNsense as a URL Table (IPs) or a URL Table in JSON format (IPs).
-Please refer to the official OPNsense documentation for instructions on how to use these lists: [OPNsense Documentation – Aliases](https://docs.opnsense.org/manual/aliases.html)
+Please refer to the official OPNsense documentation for instructions on how to use these lists: [OPNsense documentation – Aliases](https://docs.opnsense.org/manual/aliases.html)

-This way, all appliances automatically stay up-to-date whenever the list content changes.

 ---

-## Filelist
+## File list
 | File | Description |
 |------|--------------|
 | `ipv4_private_reserved_special.json` | Contains all private, reserved and special-purpose IPv4 networks (IANA + RFCs) |

 ---

-© 2025 – BRAUNE GmbH / Network Security
+© 2025 – BRAUNE GmbH